Treesitter

 Examples:

-offset! treesitter-directive-offset!
 Takes the range of the captured node and applies an offset.
-This will generate a new range object for the captured node as metadata[capture_id].range.
+This will set a new range in the form of a list like { {start_row}, {start_col}, {end_row}, {end_col} } for the captured node with capture_id as metadata[capture_id].range.
+Useful for treesitter-language-injections.

 Parameters: